HarshPanchal18/Jumping-Lines/README.md

    number of lines to jump forward and backward.
 3. **Start navigating:** Use the shortcut keys <kbd>Ctrl+Shift+Period</kbd> or <kbd>Ctrl+Shift+Comma</kbd> to jump lines forward or backward.
 Use the shortcut keys <kbd>Alt+Shift+Period</kbd> or <kbd>Alt+Shift+Comma</kbd> to jump lines forward or backward with selection.
+Use the shortcut keys <kbd>Shift+J+K</kbd> to jump on the middle line of editor.

 _`Benefits:`_